SomeonesSmallProject/thiese/README.md

 There is a json file in the `wwwroot` folder, which contain all needed configuration of the website.
 You can change it to fit your need.

 I hope you will have a nice day, and God bless you and me.
 Thanks for reading.

+The LICENSE used the BSD 3-Clause License, but actually you can do anything you want with this project.